cookiecutter/cookiecutter-django/README.md

 -   Only maintained 3rd party libraries are used.
 -   Uses PostgreSQL everywhere (10.19 - 14.1)
--   Environment variables for configuration (This won\'t work with Apache/mod_wsgi).
+-   Environment variables for configuration (This won't work with Apache/mod_wsgi).

 ## Support this Project!